All Episodes

 Did they take this from your description, Travis?

-As a matter of fact, the script that I was given didn't have that sequence aboard the craft in it at all.
+You know, as a matter of fact, the script that I was given didn't have that sequence aboard the craft in it at all.

 Travis, what do you remember?

-There were no cocoons.
+There was no cocoon.

-It was not all trashy and organic.
+It was not all trashy and panic looking.

-That's very different.
+Very, very different.

-You lost consciousness, obviously, when the light hit you.
+So, you know, you lost consciousness, obviously, when the light hit you.

 Right.

-What is the first thing that you can remember after that?
+And what is the first thing that you can remember after that?

 Just pain.

-I was just coming to and I was in a lot of pain.
+I was just coming to, and I was in a lot of pain.

-I didn't come to very quickly.
+And I didn't come to very quickly.

 It was kind of like in and out for a long time.